HoG Handbook

 What is the goal of comprehensive care?

-The goal of comprehensive care is for the person with a bleeding disorder to lead a normal, long life.
+The goal of comprehensive care is for the person with a bleeding disorder to lead a productive, long life.
 The team looks for ways to help people do as much as they can and enjoy life to the fullest.
 You receive support to overcome any problems with your bleeding disorder whether they are physical, emotional, or social.
 When you have the freedom to direct your own life, you learn to care for yourself as much as possible.

 What are the benefits of comprehensive care?